si-svt-ic/configuration_repo/kubernetes/docs/cka.md

 	✑ Image: nginx
 	✑ Mount path: /usr/share/nginx/html
 	Configure the new Pod to have ReadWriteOnce access on the volume.
-	Finally, using kubectl edit or kubectl patch expand the PersistentVolumeClaim to a capacity of 70Mi and record that change.
+	Finally, using k edit or k patch expand the PersistentVolumeClaim to a capacity of 70Mi and record that change.

 Solution